mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-containers.md

 If you enabled [Rönd](https://rond-authz.io/) on your microservice, you can find the `rbac-service` container in you microservice containers table and in the [Sidecars management section](/docs/console/design-your-projects/manage-sidecars) as well.
 This is a special sidecar and thus its configuration can be managed from the [Authorization page](/docs/development_suite/api-console/api-design/authorization).

 :::info
-When Rönd is enabled on a microservice, the only container that can be exposed on a port is `rbac-manager`.
+When Rönd is enabled on a microservice, the only container that can be exposed on a port is `rbac-service`.
 All other containers present in the microservice, including the main container, will remain unexposed by default.
 In the microservice containers table, the exposure switch will be turned off and disabled.
 :::

 ![rbac-service sidecar](img/microservice-containers/rbac-service-sidecar.png)